adm-j/adm-j.github.io/projects/work/viper.md

 Included is the ability to upload matches using Opta data, allowing for playback on the interactive board or in VR to replay moments from a game.

 My contribution was building the web portal, alongside most of the backend functionality.
+This included the implementation of uploads, rewriting the subscription system and one thing I'm particuarly proud of, our system for streaming data to allow playback of clips, which includes clips from data of live games.

 [See the Portal here](https://portal.futureperformance.tech/) &emsp;